bytebeamio/uplink/docs/quickstart.md

 #### Linux system stats

 Uplink can automatically collect system info like disk, network, cpu usage, memory usage, etc and upload it to our cloud.
-You can visualize this info remotely using our dashboard, like a remote system monitor:
+You can visualize this info remotely using our dashboard, like a remote system monitor.
+Create a new dashboard and add two line chart panels to it, select stream `uplink_system_stats` and field `used_memory` in the first panel and stream `uplink_processor_stats` and field `usage` in the second one.
+You should see something like this:

 ![System stats](assets/system_stats.png)